 Usually the assignment will involve dining in a restaurant.
 However, through my work with HGEM, I’ve also looked around function rooms, I’ve made dinner reservations and I’ve ordered takeout.

-Make sure you read the brief of each assignment thoroughly before going out to complete a job though, as the instructions will be quite specific and if you don’t complete them correctly, then you may not receive reimbursement.
+Make sure you read the brief of each assignment thoroughly before going out to complete a job.
+The instructions are specific to the assignment and if you don’t complete them correctly, then you may not receive reimbursement.

 You also need to be quick if you’ve clicked into a newly released assignment.
 Some of the more popular ones take minutes to be assigned.
 With that in mind, it’s worth ensuring that you’re checking the site regularly.
 I usually find that it updates during the working day, so it might be worth getting in the habit of checking the site during your lunch break.